channels.<channel>.streaming.mode: "progress" and OpenClaw creates the

 "explain" is the default and keeps drafts stable with concise labels.

-renders differently by mode:
+With that opt-in, a node --check /tmp/app.js call renders differently by mode:

 Command/exec text

-streaming.progress.commandText (default "raw") controls how much command
+streaming.progress.commandText (default "status") controls how much command

 detail shows next to exec/bash progress lines, independent of the detail mode